How to Start an LLC in Iowa

 Step 2: Choose a Registered Agent in Iowa

 Who can be a registered agent?
-A registered agent must be a resident of Iowa or a corporation, such as a registered agent service, authorized to transact business in Iowa.
-You may elect an individual within the company, including yourself.
+A registered agent must be a resident of Iowa or a corporation that is authorized to transact business in the state.
+This can be a registered agent service (recommended), business attorney, or an LLC member (including yourself).

 Step 3: File Your Iowa LLC Certificate of Organization

 To register your Iowa LLC, you'll need to file a Certificate of Organization with the Iowa Secretary of State.
-You can apply online, by mail, or by fax.
+You can do this online, by mail, or by fax.
 If filing a hard copy, you must draft your own Certificate of Organization in accordance with the Iowa state statutes.

 File the Certificate of Organization